Hengyu/ChessBot-iOS-iTunes/updateInfo.md

-- New monthly / yearly subscription
-- Improve chess gallery scrolling experience
+- Optimize the first-time user experience
+- Fix the issue where the main menu bar title is empty
-- Fix issue that chess move sound not playing
+- Fix the issue where the chess game file name does not match
-- Fix issue that some PGN cannot import